WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-19-waiting-time-paradox.markdown

 are proportionately oversampled or overrepresented.
 We described this phenomenon mathematically using size-biased distributions.
-However this phenomenon is actually very common in statistics
+However this effect is actually very common in statistics
 (it is a form of selection bias), and not just when dealing with